azemoh/vscode-onedark/README.md

 - Syntax highlight for embeded string.
 - Syntax highlight for Logical operators (and, or).
 - Syntax highlight for built-in functions.
-- Syntax highlight for js "new" keyword
+- Syntax highlight for js "new" keyword.
+- Stylesheet string variable.